adaptive/kv/README.md

 🔒 _Should be stored as environment encrypted variable, avoid global variable._

-## 🔓 Basic Usage in Coudflare & Stackpath
+## 🔓 Basic Usage in Cloudflare & Stackpath

 ```javascript
 import KV from "@adaptivelink/kv";